 CONTRIBUTIONS OF WOMEN SCHOLARS

-Here are four ways women scholars contribute towards a deeper theology of women in our time (and some current titles to explore):
+Here are four ways women scholars contribute towards a deeper theology of women in our time (and some titles to explore):

 1. New insights about the cultural and social contexts of the Bible